Advertiser Disclosure

 Other Lending Programs for Minority Business Owners

-The SBA is not the only organization to offer assistance to minority business owners.
+The SBA is not the only organization that offers assistance to minority business owners.
 Other programs that benefit disadvantaged business owners include the following:

 • Community Development Financial Institutions (CDFIs): A variety of microlending opportunities for socially disadvantaged business owners are available through Community Development Financial Institutions.
 The CDFI program is a federally funded project established to encourage financial support for business owners in underfunded communities.